keemsunguk/EGrader/README.md

 # EGrader
-Grade Essay with ML/AI as automatic as possible
+This is a personal project to grade student essays based on the model(s) as automatic as possible. ß